 Finally, we see opportunities to expand offices and headcount internationally to better service targeted international markets where we believe we have significant opportunity to accelerate existing traction and success.
-For the three months ended March 31, 2022, 37% of our revenue was generated outside the United States.
+For the three and nine months ended September 30, 2022, 39% and 38% of our revenue was generated outside the United States, respectively.
 As we seek to expand our business globally, we may be adversely affected by global economic and political instability.
 For example, as a result of the Russia-Ukraine conflict, we terminated certain relationships with customers in Russia and some of the businesses of our customers in the impacted regions have experienced disruptions that have affected their ability to pay for our services.
 See "Risk Factors-Risks Related to Our Business and Industry-Our operations are international in scope, and we plan further geographical expansion, creating a variety of operational challenges."